gintsmurans/awesomplete/README.md

 ## Links

-The official site for the library is at <http://leaverou.github.io/awesomplete/>.
+This is ES6 fork of the original library that can be found at <http://leaverou.github.io/awesomplete/>.

 Documentation for the API and other topics is at
 <http://leaverou.github.io/awesomplete/#api>.